zachjicha/mechO/README.md

 4. Move FindWiringPi.cmake to the directory /usr/share/cmake-y.x/Modules where y.x is your cmake version
 5. Download or clone mechO onto your pi
 6. CD into the mechO directory
-7. Change any pin configs you need to using the wwiringpi pins on the diagram on [this page](http://wiringpi.com/pins/)
+7. Change any pin configs you need to using the wiringpi pins on the diagram on [this page](http://wiringpi.com/pins/)
 8. Enter the follwoing commands:
 ```
 cmake .